Knowing how to identify potential issues with your car is essential.

 The dreaded “check engine” light might switch on, though.

-The appearance of the engine light could indicate a number of problems, of which are ones related to your fuel filter.
+The appearance of the engine light could indicate a number of problems, some of which might be related to your fuel filter.

 Again, we suggest checking for minor, repairable issues first.
 If you’ve experienced other symptoms on this list, inspect the filtration unit.

-Forcing liquid through saturated filtration material is tough on the pump.
+Forcing liquid through saturated filtration material is tough on the fuel pump assembly.
 You may be able to hear it whining as it works.

 Have someone rev your engine while the car is parked and listen to it.
-Most pumps are located inside the gas tank.
+Most pumps are located inside the fuel tank.

 The injectors influence how much fuel your engine consumes.
 Without a functional filtration unit, they can get dirty.